DevSpen/d.js-BDScript-Documentation/functions/channelTopic.md

 ```$channelTopic[channelID (optional)]```

 ### Breakdown
-`channelID` - The channel which the bot checks.
+`channelID` - The channel which the bot return's the channel topic for.
+If this field is left empty, it returns the channel topic of the current channel.

 ## Example
 ```